d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   documented with a `PlDoc' comment, a comment with the predicate’s mode is added after the predicate name in the export list.
-If point is not near a predicate definition, calling `sweeprolog-export-predicate' will prompt for a predicate to export, providing completion candidates based on the non-exported predicates defined in the current buffer.
+If point is not near a predicate definition, calling `sweeprolog-export-predicate' prompts for a predicate to export, providing completion candidates based on the non-exported predicates defined in the current buffer.
   To force prompting for a predicate, invoke `sweeprolog-export-predicate' with a prefix argument (`C-u C-c C-e').